spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

             env_name: 'dev'
 ```

-### Adding a new application via a dedicated deploy file
+### Adding an application via a dedicated deploy file

 To add an application via an included deploy file, do the following:

-1. Create `config/deploy-templates/merchant-application.yml`:
+1. Create `config/deploy-templates/{DEPLOY_FILE_NAME}`.
+For example, `config/deploy-templates/merchant-application.yml`.

+2. Define the application with the endpoint defined dynamically:
 ```yaml
 groups:
     EU: